nestjs/docs.nestjs.com/content/fundamentals/advanced.md

 ### Advanced Concepts

 So far we've breezed over a couple of advanced topics in TypeScript like decorators and how the DI system is actually working under the hood.
-If all you want is a system that works, ou can probably move on to another section, but if you want to get a deeper understanding of how Nest works, this is the section for you.
+If all you want is a system that works, you can probably move on to another section, but if you want to get a deeper understanding of how Nest works, this is the section for you.

 #### The @Injectable() Decorator

 Earlier in the docs we mentioned that "The `@Injectable()` decorator attaches metadata, which declares that `CatsService` is a class that can be managed by the Nest IoC container.".
-This is only a half truth, in reality, adding the provider to a module's `providers` array is what makes the provider able to be injected via the IoC container.
-What `@njectable()` is doing is forcing TypeScript to emit metadata about the class's `constructor`, specifically the `design:paramtypes` metadata that will be read at start up.
+This is only a half truth.
+In reality, adding the provider to a module's `providers` array is what makes the provider able to be injected via the IoC container.
+What `@Injectable()` is doing is forcing TypeScript to emit metadata about the class's `constructor`, specifically the `design:paramtypes` metadata that will be read at start up.
 If there is an `@Inject()` decorator in the constructor, by technicality this does enough to make TypeScript emit all the same metadata.
 Take a look at the compiled JavaScript from the following TypeScript class:

 ```typescript
 export class Foo {